-Plaintiffs should know by now that the Court did not direct the Trustee to do anything.
+Ex.
+A, ¶ 2 (containing select instances where the parties incorrectly refer to Mr. Fox as the U.S. Trustee).
+The Proposed Plaintiffs also have consistently made numerous inappropriate, hostile, and incorrect statements regarding the Court as well as the Trustee.
+The most recent example being "this Court directed the Trustee to seize all assets belonging to the Revocable Living Trust of Soad Wattar."
+Bankr.
+09-05868, Dkt.
+254, ¶ 1.
+The Proposed Plaintiffs should know by now that the Court did not direct the Trustee to do anything.
 The Court granted the Trustee's request for turnover of property of the bankruptcy estate.
 Moreover, the request was properly and legally made under the Trustee's authority and § 542 of the Bankruptcy Code.
 These are but a few examples, however, they are demonstrative of the Proposed Plaintiffs' repeated disregard for the facts and the law.

-Furthermore, on August 4, 2015 the Seventh Circuit affirmed the district court ruling on Count V of Adversary Proceeding 09-00770.
-Sharif, 617 Fed.
-Appx.
-589. For those who do not remember, such as the Proposed Plaintiffs here, Count V requested "a declaration that a trust Sharif administered [(the Soad Wattar Trust)] was actually his alter ego, and that the trust's assets should be considered part of his bankruptcy estate."
+On August 4, 2015 the Seventh Circuit affirmed the District Court ruling on Count V of Adversary Proceeding 09-00770.
+Sharif, 617 Fed.Appx.
+589. Count V requested "a declaration that a Trust Sharif administered [(the Soad Wattar Trust)] was actually his alter ego, and that the Trust's assets should be considered part of his bankruptcy estate."
 Id.
 This Court held that the Trust was the Debtor's alter ego.
 July 6, 2010 Order.
 The District Court affirmed.
 Sharifeh v.
 Fox, 2012 WL 469980.
 The Seventh Circuit affirmed the District Court.
-Sharif, 617 Fed.
-Appx.
-589. The Seventh Circuit's August 4, 2015 ruling was not appealed.
+Sharif, 617 Fed.Appx.
+589. The Seventh Circuit's August 4, 2015 ruling has not been appealed.
 This issue is therefore settled.
 The Soad Wattar Trust is the Debtor's alter ego; its assets are property of the Debtor's bankruptcy estate.
 If the Proposed Plaintiffs have a problem with that ruling, the proper course of action is to appeal, which they did and lost.
-The wrong course of action is to continuously bring new causes of action through new plaintiffs in the hope of circumventing settled rulings.55
+The wrong course of action is to continuously bring new causes of action through new plaintiffs in the hope of circumventing settled rulings.

-Time and again, the Proposed Plaintiffs have shown a complete disregard for the judicial system and blatant attempts at circumventing it.
-When one plaintiff failed, they have brought in another to assert similar claims.56 When one court rejected their arguments, they merely brought
+Time and again, the Proposed Plaintiffs have shown a complete disregard for the judicial system, making blatant attempts to circumvent it.
+When one plaintiff failed, they have brought in